Werewolf: Hungary and Balkans

-In Hungarian folklore, the werewolves used to live specially in the region of Transdanubia, and it was thought that the ability to change into a wolf was obtained in the infant age, after the suffering of abuse by the parents or by a curse.
-At the age of seven the boy or the girl leaves the house, goes hunting by night and can change to a person or wolf whenever he wants.
-The curse can also be obtained when in the adulthood the person passed three times through an arch made of a Birch with the help of a wild rose's spine.
+In Hungarian folklore, werewolves are said to live in the region of Transdanubia, and it was thought that the ability to change into a wolf was obtained in infancy, after suffering parental abuse or by a curse.
+It is told that, at the age of seven, the boy or the girl leave home at night to go hunting, and can change to a person or wolf whenever they want.
+The curse can also be obtained in adulthood if a person passes three times through an arch made of birch with the help of a wild rose's spine.

 The werewolves were known to exterminate all kind of farm animals, especially sheep.
 The transformation usually occurred during the winter solstice, Easter and a full moon.
-Later in the 17th and 18th century, the trials in Hungary not only were conducted against witches, but against werewolves too, and many records exist creating connections between both kinds.
-Also the vampires and werewolves are closely related in Hungary, being both feared in the antiquity.
+Later in the 17th and 18th century, the trials in Hungary were not only conducted against witches, but against werewolves, too, and many records exist documenting connections between the two.
+Vampires and werewolves are closely related in Hungarian folklore, both being feared in antiquity.

-Among the South Slavs, and also among the ethnic Kashubian people in present-day northern Poland, there was the belief that if a child was born with hair, a birthmark or a caul on their head, they were supposed to possess shapeshifting abilities.
+Among the South Slavs, and among the ethnic Kashubian people in present-day northern Poland, there was the belief that if a child was born with hair, a birthmark, or a caul on their head, they were supposed to possess shapeshifting abilities.
 Though capable of turning into any animal they wished, it was commonly believed that such people preferred to turn into a wolf.

-Serbian vukodlaks traditionally had the habit of congregating annually in the winter months, when they would strip off their wolf skins and hang them from trees.
+Serbian vukodlaks traditionally had the habit of congregating annually in the winter months, when they would strip off their wolfskins and hang them from trees.
 They would then get a hold of another vulkodlak's skin and burn it, releasing from its curse the vukodlak from whom the skin came.

 Caucasus

 According to Armenian lore, there are women who, in consequence of deadly sins, are condemned to spend seven years in wolf form.
 In a typical account, a condemned woman is visited by a wolfskin-toting spirit, who orders her to wear the skin, which causes her to acquire frightful cravings for human flesh soon after.
 With her better nature overcome, the she-wolf devours each of her own children, then her relatives' children in order of relationship, and finally the children of strangers.
 She wanders only at night, with doors and locks springing open at her approach.
 When morning arrives, she reverts to human form and removes her wolfskin.
-The transformation is generally said to be involuntary, but there are alternate versions involving voluntary metamorphosis, where the women can transform at will.
+The transformation is generally said to be involuntary.
+There are alternate versions involving voluntary metamorphosis, where the women can transform at will.